supernoter/noter/docs/index.md

 ## Configuration

-You can customize the editor in many ways, using a `config.json` file (in the current directory).
+You can customize the editor in many ways, using a `config.json` file located in standard locations for different platforms:

+* %APPDATA% on Windows
+* [$XDG_CONFIG_HOME](https://wiki.archlinux.org/title/XDG_Base_Directory) or ~/.config on Linux
+* `~/Library/Application Support/noter` on MacOS

 Changes are applied at editor startup time.

 ```json
 {